codesome/htap-simulator/README.md

     ORDER BY user_age
     ```

+5) Install the `go` compiler if you do not already have it (https://go.dev/doc/install).

-4) Start the htap-simulator
+6) Start the htap-simulator

     ```bash
     $ go run htap-brain/*
+    # Optional.
+If you get any error for above saying packages are not vendored,
+    # run the below command to fetch the dependencies and start htap-brain again.
+    $ $ go mod vendor
     ```

-5) Start the write and read load in parallel
+7) Start the read and write load in separate terminals

+    For now, the read-load only produces OLAP queries. `load-generator/read.py` has instructions to change it to produce OLTP queries as well (a single line edit, search for `TODO` in that file).

     ```bash
+    $ python3 load-generator/read.py
+    ```

+    ```bash
     $ python3 load-generator/write.py
-    $ python3 load-generator/read.py
     ```